You are using an outdated browser. Most of this website should still work, but after upgrading your browser it will look and perform better.

 Important information about Halls of Residence

-Not all halls of residence are available to students at all levels of study.
+- Not all halls of residence are available to students at all levels of study.

 - Rent is inclusive of all bills, excluding a TV licence.
 Halls of residence booking forms are legally binding contracts, for full-time tenancies.

-We comply with the UK/Guild HE and ANUK codes of practice for student accommodation.
+- We comply with the UK/Guild HE and ANUK codes of practice for student accommodation.
 The UUK/Guild HE and ANUK codes were developed specifically for educational establishments.

-Members of the Codes are independently audited to ensure that halls of residence meet specified standards.
+- Members of the Codes are independently audited to ensure that halls of residence meet specified standards.